Effect-TS/cluster/docs/cluster/Pods.ts.md

    * Check that a pod is responsive
    * @since 1.0.0
    */
-  readonly ping: (pod: PodAddress.PodAddress) => Effect.Effect<void, ShardingError.ShardingErrorPodUnavailable>
+  readonly ping: (pod: PodAddress.PodAddress) => Effect.Effect<void, ShardingException.PodUnavailableException>

   /**
    * Send a message to a pod and receive its message state